 When prospects visit your website and click on a gated content URL, they will be asked to fill out and submit a registration form before they can access the underlying content.
 They get cookied in the process, and will not need to register again if they click on the gated content URL in the future.

-Some examples of PDF content you can gate are:
+Some PDF content you can gate:

 - White papers